xerolinux/XeroWiki/docs/distro.md

 !!! warning

     **nVidia Users :** Due to an ongoing issue with *nouveau+wayland* on those GPUs causing CPU to be pegged at 100% we’ve blacklisted the *"nouveau"* driver by default, so if you’re using **nVidia**, to get the best experience, please make sure to **1) update**, **2) install the GPU drivers** using the included toolkit, and then **3) reboot** your computer, in that exact order.
 Following these steps will ensure you can fully benefit from your setup.
-Also not all Printers & Game Controllers are supported out the box, those are upt to you.
+Also not all Printers & Game Controllers are supported out the box, those are up to you.

 ## Installation